Ocean currents influence weather and climate

 The wind and sun makes ocean currents move.
 At the equator, the sun is strongest heating water the most there.
 When water heats, water molecules vibrate faster and eventually move farther apart.

 From the equator, hot water pushes outward to south and north pole.
 At the same time, cold water from the north and south poles collide with this warm water.
-Because the world is spinning on its axis, water flows in a circular pattern.
+Because Earth spins on its axis, water flows in a circular pattern.
 For example, oceans in the northern hemisphere move mostly clockwise.
 But in the southern hemisphere, ocean currents move mostly counter-clockwise.

 For example, the Gulf stream current pushes warm air to Europe.
 It flows around the Atlantic ocean like a clock.
 Because of the Gulf stream, this is why parts of Europe has such a temperate climate.